Skip to content Skip to footer navigation

 But older phones may not support the latest versions of the carer's app, so double check compatibility before you buy.

 Baby monitoring apps can also drain your phone's battery, in addition to all the other apps you may run through out the day, as well as calls, messaging and so on.
-The last thing you want is a dead phone while your baby is crying in the other room.
+Keep this in mind because you don't want your phone to shut down when you're relying on it as a baby monitor.

 Carer's unit pros and cons